Northern Thailand Hidden Gems: 2026 Guide

 Chiang Dao: Mountain Retreat

 The views here are exactly what I imagine when I think of northern Thailand—mountains all around, rice fields stretching out below, and the peak standing over everything.
 Paradise.
+It’s also an ideal base for something more active—if you’re into hiking, trekking, and off-the-beaten-path routes, this is where it all comes together, as we cover in our adventure travel style page.

 The first time I came here, I stayed in a bamboo bungalow Airbnb with a view of Doi Luang’s limestone cliffs.
 I woke up to roosters, wandered out barefoot in the garden, and couldn’t believe I was still in the same country I’d just flown into from Bangkok.
 The air was cooler, crisper.
 Coffee farms decorate the hillsides, and you can sip a cup while literally watching the beans dry in the sun.
 Heaven.

-Most travellers head straight for Pai, hoping to escape normal life.
+Most travelers head straight for Pai, hoping to escape normal life.
 But Pai has become a victim of its own success—what was once a quiet mountain town is now crowded, busy, and more about chasing the scene than finding peace.
 Chiang Dao, on the other hand, is exactly what they might have been looking for all along.
 Just a straight road north from Chiang Mai, it’s quieter, more authentic, and surrounded by nature on every side.
 The world-famous Chiang Dao Caves stretch for kilometers, filled with Buddha statues left behind by pilgrims, making them some of the best caves in all of Thailand to explore.

 Discover our Northern Thailand tours